Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Steph Davis

 One the world’s leading climbers, Steph keeps her life and diet simple and natural.
-Nothing processed or pre-made, Steph’s intake is based on simplicity and purity, sticking to natural foods such as nuts, seeds and fruits.
+Nothing processed or pre-made, Steph’s approach is to stick to natural foods such as nuts, seeds and fruits.
 She even dabbles in fermentation, adding delicious kimchi and gut-healthy kombucha into her routine.

 Patrick Neshek